jnk0le/random/pipeline cycle test/README.md

 scatter/gather doesn't support unaligned access

-load/store instructions can dual issue with scalar, only from younger slot, it also requires that during its latency window no scalar instructions are issued (1 cycle for normal, 2 for scatter/gather)
+load/store instructions can dual issue with scalar, only from younger slot, it also requires that during its latency window no scalar instructions are issued (following 1 cycle)\
+(after gather/scatter all further vector instructions in a chain have to be issued from younger slot)

-gather/scatter experience 1 extra stall cycle (each invocation) in fully vectorized code. cause unknown
+gather/scatter experience 1 extra stall cycle (each invocation) in any kind of code. cause unknown

 non widening byte/half gather/scatter stalls pipeline for additional transfers (2 per cycle)